-- 3.58 In cases where an applicant is seeking to demonstrate through a viability assessment that a full contribution is unlikely to be viable, they will be required to provide this assessment when the planning application is submitted; the Council will not accept viability assessments submitted during the application process.
-The Council reserves the right to have any viability assessment independently assessed, the cost of which must be borne by the applicant. - 3.59 Proposals which include on-site provision of social rented housing will not be required to make a financial contribution, unless the unit(s) proposed on-site are worth less than the full financial contribution that would be required for the scheme.
-In such cases, the Council will require the difference in value to be provided as a top-up financial contribution. - 3.60 Contributions for off-site affordable housing for small sites whether for the full amount or a lesser amount in line with the findings of agreed viability evidence and the trigger point for payment of the contribution will be secured through a unilateral undertaking (Section 106, Town and Country Planning Act, 1990) which site owners, including mortgagees, will be required to enter into before the planning permission is issued.
-The contribution will be payable on commencement of the development, although in exceptional cases the Council may accept alternative payment triggers, such as: - Payment on practical completion for very small developments (i.e. subdivision of an existing home to create one additional unit). - Payment on future sale where an additional self-contained unit is being created for a family member (or in similar circumstances) and there will be no immediate sale of the unit. - 3.61 The Vacant Building Credit (VBC) is a material consideration in relevant planning determinations but in Islington, it is likely that the acute need for affordable housing will outweigh application of the VBC in all cases.
-The aim of the VBC is to incentivise development on brownfield sites, but this is an unnecessary incentive in Islington given that all development sites are brownfield, and the rate of recent and projected housing delivery is strong.
-Applicants looking to justify application of the VBC will need to demonstrate exceptional circumstances and ensure that they meet all the following criteria: - Provision of evidence that clearly demonstrates that the site would not come forward for redevelopment without use of the VBC.
-This should include, but is not limited to, viability evidence. - Marketing and vacancy evidence to a standard set out in Appendix 1.
-This must be for a continuous period of at least five years up to the point of submission of an application.
-Any gaps in marketing or periods of time where marketing activity was less active will not be considered part of a continuous period. - The proposed site is not allocated for non-housing development, either fully or in part.
-VBC may exacerbate loss of such sites which will detrimentally affect the ability to meet other development needs.
-For the purposes of the policy, non-
+- 3.57 In cases where an applicant is seeking to demonstrate through a viability assessment that a full contribution is unlikely to be viable, they will be required to provide this assessment when the planning application is submitted; the Council will not accept viability assessments submitted during the application process.
+The Council reserves the right to have any viability assessment independently assessed, the cost of which must be borne by the applicant. - 3.58 Proposals which include on-site provision of social rented housing will not be required to make a financial contribution, unless the unit(s) proposed on-site are worth less than the full financial contribution that would be required for the scheme.
+In such cases, the Council will require the difference in value to be provided as a top-up financial contribution. - 3.59 Contributions for off-site affordable housing for small sites whether for the full amount or a lesser amount in line with the findings of agreed viability evidence and the trigger point for payment of the contribution will be secured through a unilateral undertaking (Section 106, Town and Country Planning Act, 1990) which site owners, including mortgagees, will be required to enter into before the planning permission is issued.
+In line with Part H of Policy there may be exceptional circumstances where viability evidence is necessary for small sites in particular where a proposal demonstrates a very close alignment to a typology shown to be unviable in the Small Sites Viability Study.
+The contribution will be payable on commencement of the development, although in exceptional cases the Council may accept alternative payment triggers, such as: - Payment on practical completion for very small developments (i.e. subdivision of an existing home to create one additional unit). - Payment on future sale where an additional self-contained unit is being created for a family member (or in similar circumstances) and there will be no immediate sale of the unit. - 3.60 The Vacant Building Credit (VBC) is a material consideration in relevant planning determinations.
+The aim of the VBC is to incentivise development on brownfield sites, however all of Islington's land supply is brownfield land and Islington has some of the highest development values in the country.
+In Islington, in situations where a site is vacant and particularly where it possesses a low Existing Use Value (EUV), there is an inherent incentive to redevelop the site.
+This means that even where there have been occasions, where one developer has not been able to bring vacant sites forward for housing because they were unable to deliver it in line with the development plan policies, they have been able to sell the site to another developer who could.
+Where a site is marketed this should be for the existing use and other suitable alternative uses, including residential use.
+Applicants looking to justify application of the VBC will need to demonstrate exceptional circumstances and ensure that they meet the criteria in H3, Part L. - 3.61 Where an applicant meets the criteria and VBC is applied, the affordable housing policy will be applied to the uplift in the floorspace. - 3.62 It should be noted that if a scheme qualifies for VBC, it cannot also claim Community Infrastructure Levy (CIL) relief through the vacancy test.